dgudim/obsidian-universal-renderer/README.md

 ### Via BRAT

-- Install the BRAT plugin via Community Plugin Search
+- Install the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin via Community Plugin Search
 - [Read the docs](https://tfthacker.com/BRAT)
 - Add https://github.com/dgudim/obsidian-universal-renderer

-Alternatively, you can also use [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin

 ## Usage
 - Create a fenced codeblock using one of the diagram types supported by renderer as the language (See a list of [supported diagrams](#supported-diagrams))